 As a part of the Newcastle foreshore, the study site has borne witness to the increasing amount of human activity in the area and is yet simultaneously apart from that history due to its disuse.
 However, it is that lack of development that now renders the site locally significant as it should contain predominantly undisturbed archaeological data.
-It is likely that the site will yield information on twentieth century rail infrastructure, early twentieth century land reclamation and possibly evidence of the natural landscape prior to waterway modification.
+It is likely that the site will yield information on twentieth century rail infrastructure, early twentieth century land reclamation and possibly evidence of the natural landscape prior to waterway modification all of which is considered of potential local significance.